 Once the dashi is complete, you can move on to making your miso soup!

 Cut your choice of ingredients into small bitesize pieces.
-Miso soup is usually eaten with chopsticks so you can eat the tofu and vegetables, then slurp the soup straight from the bowl.
+Miso soup is usually eaten with chopsticks, so you can eat the tofu and vegetables and then slurp the soup straight from the bowl.

-For my recipe, I use firm tofu, aburaage (twice fried tofu), thinly sliced spring onions and shiitake mushrooms.
-Feel free to customise your soup to suit your tastes!
+For my recipe, I use firm tofu, aburaage (twice-fried tofu pouch), thinly sliced spring onions, and shiitake mushrooms.
+Feel free to customize your soup to suit your tastes!

-I purposely used ingredients with similar cooking times so that I can throw them all in at the same time.
-However, if you decide to add ingredients that need sufficient cooking time like root vegetables such as carrots or potatoes, or shellfish, be sure to add those first to give them time to cook all the way through.
+I purposely used ingredients with similar cooking times so that I could throw them all in at the same time.
+However, if you decide to add ingredients that need sufficient cooking time, like root vegetables such as carrots or potatoes or shellfish, be sure to add those first to give them time to cook all the way through.

 On the other hand, soft ingredients like tofu only need to be warmed through and should be added just before the miso paste.
 Make sure to consider the timing when adding your ingredients to the soup.

-After making sure that the ingredients in the pot are cooked, reduce the heat to the lowest setting and add the miso paste.
-Miso paste doesn’t actually dissolve, but instead needs to be broken down to incorporate it into the soup.
+After ensuring that the pot’s ingredients are cooked, reduce the heat to the lowest setting and add the miso paste.
+Miso paste doesn’t actually dissolve; instead, it needs to be broken down to incorporate it into the soup.

 If you add miso paste straight to the broth, it will be difficult to break up and there will be large lumps of miso in your soup.
 This can also make the overall taste of the soup weaker because the miso paste is not evenly distributed throughout the broth.